justineenyan/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that changes the owner of the file to another file script that creates an empty file called hello a script that adds execute permission to the owner of the file
+a script that changes the owner of the file to another file script that creates an empty file called hello a script that adds execute permission to the owner of the file a script that adds execute permission to the owner,groups and other users